jjpatel361/vscode-reactstrap-snippets/README.md

 Install from [**Visual Studio Marketplace**](https://marketplace.visualstudio.com/items?itemName=jjpatel361.reactstrap-snippets)

 ## Note
-This is extension is still under active development and doesn't support all of the React Strap Components.
+This is extension is not under active development and maybe out of sync with current version of reactstrap.
 The most common ones are already added.

 ## Contribution
 Issues and PR's are always welcomed.